KhronosGroup/SPIRV-Guide/chapters/image_accceses.md

 >  [OpImage] Extract the image from a sampled image.

 The `OpImage` instruction extracts image object of `OpTypeImage` from an `OpTypeSampledImage`.

-The `OpImage` is describing an action, rather than the input to or the output from an action.
+The `OpImage` instruction is describing an action, rather than the input to or the output from an action.

-This means you will **not** be using an `OpImage` when accessing an image without a sampler.
+The `OpImage` instruction is useful if you have an object of type `OpTypeSampledImage` and you need an object of type `OpTypeImage`. (example, accessing the image data without a sampler.)

 # Image Queries